waltherg/backup.waltherg.github.io/_posts/2014-10-10-Classifying_Wikipedia_Changes.md

 one-hot encode boolean, string, and categorial features.

-To better understand these methods and tricks I here apply some of them to a multilabel problem I chose mostly for the easy access to a constant stream of training data:
+To better understand these methods and tricks I here apply some of them to a multi-label problem I chose mostly for the easy access to a constant stream of training data:

 All recent changes on Wikipedia are tracked on [this special